docker/docs/evaluation-install.md

 ![](images/controller-containers.png)

 The containers reflect the architecture of UCP.
 The containers are running Swarm, a key-value store process, and some containers with certificate volumes.
-Explore the other resources
+Explore the other resources.

 ## Step 7.
 Join a node